abbas-taher/decision-tree-algorithm-example/README.md

       >>> import inputdata
       >>> dataset, features = inputdata.createDataset()
       >>> tree = decisiontree.createTree(dataset, features)
-      >>> decisiontree.printTree(tree)
+      >>> decisiontree.pprintTree(tree)

 ## Input Dataset Description
-The dataset contains records for 7 species, 2 of which are fish, 3 are not and 2 maybe.
+The *createDataset* function generates dataset records for 7 species, 2 of which are fish, 3 are not and 2 maybe.
 The data contains two input feature columns: *non-surfacing* and *flippers* and a 3rd prediction label column: *isfish*.
 (Note: *non-surfacing* means the specie can survive without coming to the surface of water)

      dataSet = [[1, 1, 'yes'], [1, 1, 'yes'],
                 [1, 0, 'no'],  [0, 1, 'no'],  [0, 1, 'no'],